ShoumikMajumdar/Object-Shape-Analysis-and-Segmentation/README.md

     </li>
     <li>
     <p>
-    We first added a padding of size 1px to the original image in order to be able to progress with the boundary following algorithm discussed in class.
+    I first added a padding of size 1px to the original image in order to be able to progress with the boundary following algorithm discussed in class.
-    We implemented the boundary following algorithm by finding the first black pixel and start following the boundary.
+    I implemented the boundary following algorithm by finding the first black pixel and start following the boundary.
     </p>
     </li>
     <li>
     <p>
-    After we labeled all the objects from sequential connected component labeling, we passed the set of objects to compute its area by counting the number of pixels, orientation by computing Emin and Emax.
+    After I labeled all the objects from sequential connected component labeling, I passed the set of objects to compute its area by counting the number of pixels, orientation by computing Emin and Emax.
     </p>
     <p>
-    We then compute the circularity by Emin/Emax.
-For compactness, we run the boundary following algorithm to get the perimeter for any object.
+    I then compute the circularity by Emin/Emax.
+For compactness, I run the boundary following algorithm to get the perimeter for any object.
 Then the compactness is computed.
     </p>